Mean Curvature Flow of Closed Curves Evolving in Two Dimensional Manifolds

 then, using (\ref{alpha}) we obtain $\lim_{t\to \infty} \frac{|\partial_u\mb{X}(u,t)|}{L(\Gamma_t)} =1 $ uniformly with respect to $u\in[0,1]$ provided that $\omega>0$ is a positive constant.
 This means that the redistribution becomes asymptotically uniform.
-The numerical approximation of the tangential velocity (\ref{alpha-asymptotic}) follows from \cite{vsevvcovivc2011evolution,SevcovicYazaki2012}.
-It requires discrete values of curvature $\kappa_k$, normal velocity $v_{N,k}$, and segment lengths $d_k$, and a straightforward trapezoidal integration is used (cf. \cite{SevcovicYazaki2012}).
-The values $\alpha_0 = \alpha_M$ are chosen such that $\sum_{i=1}^M \alpha_i (d_{i+1}+d_i)/2 = 0$.
-Then the values $\alpha_k$ for $k=0,1,\ldots,M$ are uniquely given and direct integration of (\ref{alpha-asymptotic}) leads to the following formulas
+The numerical approximation of the tangential velocity (\ref{alpha-asymptotic}) follows from \cite{vsevvcovivc2011evolution}.
+It requires discrete values of curvature $\kappa_k$, normal velocity $v_{N,k}$, and segment lengths $d_k$, and a straightforward trapezoidal integration is used (cf. \cite{vsevvcovivc2011evolution}).
+The values $\alpha_0 = \alpha_M$ are chosen so that $\sum_{i=1}^M \alpha_i (d_{i+1}+d_i)/2 = 0$.
+Then the values $\alpha_k$ for $k=0,1,\ldots,M$ are uniquely given and the direct integration of (\ref{alpha-asymptotic}) leads to the following formulae